 10) Be well rested before coming to your session.
 Your album won’t reflect how much fun you had the night before…focus young grasshopper…

 11) Budget.
 Make a budget of how much you plan to spend.
 Estimate how much time you think it will take to complete your project.
 It is difficult to put fixed prices on recording as each artist works in a slightly different way.
-See me for specifics on recording costs and specials.
-I require payment of cash, check or Paypal at the end of each session unless other arrangements are made.
+Contact us for specifics on recording costs and specials.
+We require payment of cash, check or Credit Card (3.5% charge) at the end of each session, or phase of the project.

 STUDIO SET UP